asq2000/Portfolio/README.md

 # Hi, I'm Angelee 👋

-Information Technology student at Montclair State University passionate about cybersecurity, full-stack development, and AI.
+Information Technology graduate with a minor in computer science from Montclair State University passionate about cybersecurity, full-stack development, and AI.

 ## 🗂️ [View All My Projects](https://github.com/asq2000?tab=repositories)